Internal Procedures and Resources

 In case you have not yet noticed, Facilities Services recently created a Facilities Services Call Center at 471-8782.
 Telephone calls to Zone Maintenance, Custodial Services, Landscape Services, and after-hours numbers are being forwarded to this new center.

 Student computers provided in the graduate student/TA/AI offices are similar to the computers in the lab.
 Students should be aware that a daily memory sweep of these machines is performed by Liberal Arts ITS.
 Therefore, it is imperative that no important information be stored on these computers.
-For course-related, research, and personal information, be sure to save to a remote location (email, detachable zip drive, memory stick, etc.).
+For course-related, research, and personal information, be sure to save to a remote location (email, flash drive, cloud storage, etc.).
 Never leave anything stored on these computers that you want to retrieve later.
+For more information and support regarding our student computers, please contact Liberal Arts ITS at 471-5000.